burij/meelua/README.md

 # Meelua

-Meelua is a lightweight Lua framework designed for developers with functional mindset.
-Meelua can be best (but not exclusivly) used within the NixOS environment.
-It provides essential tools and structure to streamline Lua development, making it easier to manage configurations, dependencies, and the development workflow.
+Meelua is a lightweight Lua framework designed for developers with a functional mindset.
+It's optimized for use within the NixOS environment but can be adapted for other systems.
+Meelua provides essential tools and structure to streamline Lua development, making it easier to manage configurations, dependencies, and development workflows.

 ## Features
-- Simple setup and configuration for Lua projects.
+- Simple setup and configuration for Lua projects
-- Compatible with NixOS.
+- Seamless integration with NixOS
-- Extensible and modular, making it suitable for various Lua-based projects.
+- Extensible and modular architecture suitable for various Lua-based projects
-- Contains utilities and helper libraries to enhance Lua development.
+- Comprehensive utilities and helper libraries to enhance Lua development
+- Functional programming approach with strict separation of app logic, functions, and data

 ## Requirements

-- **NixOS**: This project is tailored for NixOS.
-If you're on a different OS, you can run the `shell.nix` from the project folder to set up an isolated Nix environment.
+- **NixOS**: (recommended): Meelua is tailored for NixOS.

   OR